Transcendental Meditation Mantras | What to Say and What Not to Say!

 The Effects of Mantras on the Brain

 The use of mantras in TM has been shown to have a unique effect on the brain.
 A study published in Brain and Cognition found that the repetition of a mantra during TM activates a specific part of the brain known as the default mode network (DMN).
 The DMN is responsible for self-referential thinking and mind-wandering, which are common during rest and relaxation.
 However, during TM, the DMN becomes more active and coherent, leading to a state of deep relaxation and restful alertness.
 Another study published in Frontiers in Human Neuroscience found that the use of mantras during TM was associated with increased connectivity between different regions of the brain, particularly those involved in attention and sensory processing.
 Overall, the use of mantras in TM appears to have a unique effect on the brain, leading to increased relaxation, creativity, and cognitive function.
+Untitled design - 2023-04-05T091559.509

-How to Practice Transcendental Meditation Mantras
+How to Practice Transcendental Mantras in 2023

 Preparing for Meditation